English Electric Balloon: History

-With the arrival of the Flexity 2 trams to operate the main services on the tramway from 2012, nine Balloon cars were further modernised which included fitting them with widened doors and other modifications to enable them to run alongside the new fleet (see below).
+With the arrival of the Flexity 2 trams to operate the main services on the tramway from 2012, nine Balloon cars were further modernised.
+This included fitting them with widened doors and other modifications to enable them to run alongside the new fleet (see below).
 Some of the Balloon cars were retained as part of the heritage fleet (see below).
 716 was sold to a firm for use as an office.
 722 was scrapped between 2009 and 2010 after a collision with 711 in October 2007.
 All of the other Balloons which were not modernised, retained in the heritage fleet, sold for purposes other than preservation or scrapped were preserved: the first to leave, number 712, re-numbered back to its original number of 249, is preserved static (but with the lower deck interior open to the public as it was when withdrawn) in pre-war green and cream livery at the National Tramway Museum at Crich.
 702 is preserved at the Heaton Park Tramway in Manchester.
-708 is also preserved by the Heaton Park Tramway, but is currently on loan back in Blackpool with the Blackpool Heritage Trust.
-710 is preserved by a local group named Fleetwood Heritage Leisure Trust in Fleetwood.
+The Heaton Park Tramway also preserved 708.
+However, the tram is currently on loan to The Trolleybus Museum at Sandtoft on static display.
+710 was preserved by a local group named Fleetwood Heritage Leisure Trust in Fleetwood.
+When their plans to build a museum in Fleetwood failed to materialise and due to 710s recognition for appearing on Coronation Street, the tram was moved back to Rigby Road depot for eventual restoration as a static exhibit.
 721 is preserved by the North Eastern Electrical Traction Trust at the North East Land, Sea and Air Museum in Sunderland.
-726 is privately preserved and is currently stored at Rigby Road Depot in Blackpool.
+726 is preserved and is currently stored at East Anglia Transport Museum.

 Until 2009, only one of the cars (705) had been scrapped, however on 15 October, number 722 was moved into the body shop for scrapping and was fully scrapped by May 2010.
 More cars were expected to follow over the winter closure period, however, this did not occur, as all the stored trams that had been put up for sale were sold.
 One of those sold, number 716, was purchased by a group named Ptarmigan Transport Solutions for use as an office.
 However, the company went into liquidation.
 716 was then put up for sale.
 The whereabouts and the current status of the tram is unknown, with a theory being that it was scrapped somewhere between 2015 and 2017.
 However, it may still remain in private ownership.